 If you suffer from any specific learning difficulties, such as dyslexia, it is very important that you inform your personal tutor and provide supporting documentation for your file.
 If the department is not made aware of any difficulties, your tutors cannot take them into consideration when assessing your work.
 For example, ‘yellow stickers’ are issued to students with specific learning difficulties to ensure that markers are alerted that the students’ work should not be penalised for errors made due to the SpLD.
 Work without a yellow sticker will not be subject to any exceptions.
 If you do suffer from a SpLD, you may also be eligible for study support, so it is always important that the department is informed.
 Full details can be found on the disability webpage of the University’s website.

 If you had extra time for your school examinations, or experience an injury or illness that prevents you from attending the examination, special arrangements can be made.
 These can include extra time, a scribe, a non-networked computer and a quiet room away from the main examination room.
 If you require any special examination arrangements it is critical that you let your personal tutor and the Office know as soon as possible so that the University Examinations Office can make the necessary arrangements for you.

 If you do request any special arrangements you must provide supporting evidence – for example, a letter from your doctor.
-Contact your personal tutor or the Director of Undergraduate Studies on EnglishDUGS at warwick dot ac dot uk if you want to discuss this further.
+Contact your personal tutor or the Director of Undergraduate Studies if you want to discuss this further.